WeiZm2222/sctp-312-cd-serverless/README.md

 git push
 ```

 Initialize the node application.
-A new package.json file will be created. running npm install serverless will give us serverless as dependency for project in the package.json file.
+A new package.json file will be created. running npm install serverless will give us serverless as dependency for project in the package.json file and the package lock json file.
 ```
 npm init
 npm install serverless